IOL0ol1/Edge-Based-Template-Matching/README.md

 1.Finding edges directly using Canny Algorithm.

-2.There are some changes in the judgment of the score,But there is no mathematical basis.

-3 In fact, in addition to the optimization ideas in the cited articles,
+2 In fact, in addition to the optimization ideas in the cited articles,
 there are plenty of opportunities for optimization.

+this is Master branch ,please see Faster branch

 ### Preview
 Note:Repeat runs to match multiple goals.